9.15am-2.15pm

 Students will be able to:

-- undertake field studies to identify the anthropogenic processes impacting the Bunyaville Conservation Park and its biodiversity
+- identify the geographical processes (natural and human induced) impacting the Bunyaville Conservation Park and its biodiversity

 Program outline